 One way to interpret American society in the second half of the twentieth century, for good or ill, is to see it as the triumph of rock and roll culture,” argues John C. Hajduk, professor of history at the University of Montana Western in the book at hand.
 This peculiar culture was a compelling force “… which promoted everything from youth and conspicuous consumption to individualism, multiculturalism, and civil rights.”

-Hajduk’s main aim is to show the many, many ways in which (American) music has influenced and often massively changed American society.
-And not just one generation in the late 1950s, but that this idea of freedom and self-determinism, liberated from the urge to adopt to mainstream society and lead a quiet life as it was common for all age cohorts until then, had the power to change and dominate those generations born in the 1960, 70s, 80s and 90s.
+Hajduk’s main aim is to show the many ways in which (American) music has influenced and often massively changed American society.
+And not just one generation in the late 1950s, but that this idea of freedom and self-determinism, liberated from the urge to adopt to mainstream society and lead a quiet life as it was common for all age cohorts until then.
+Music had the power to change and dominate those generations born in the 1960s, 70s, 80s and 90s.
 However, the book concentrates basically on the years from 1940 until 1960.

-So some major categories and groups of people are explicitly analyzed: the musicians, the audiences, and the businessmen.
-The first group wanted to be innovative and earn money, the second group wanted to be entertained, and the third group also wanted to make money, but they also wanted to decide how and when music would be published.
-Furthermore, this group cherished to stay in power (market-wise) and ensure their mechanisms of controlling the market would stay effective.
+So some major categories and groups of people are explicitly analyzed: the musicians, the audiences, and the business community.
+The first group wanted to be innovative and earn money, the second group wanted to be entertained, and the third group also wanted to make money, but they additionally wanted to decide how and when music would be published.
+Furthermore, this group cherished staying in power (market-wise) and ensuring their mechanisms of controlling the market would stay effective.
 The author lists plenty of adequately documented examples of companies, labels, radio stations, disc jockeys and executives that prove his point.

 Looking back on roughly three decades of strictly monopolized music marketing, starting with Tin Pan Alley hit-making and going over to radio and film promotion of songs, Hajduk paints a very dynamic picture of how a small number of industries for a long time took control over the music market.
 As radio, sheet music and later film were the major carriers of new songs, early control of those markets and chains of distributions was important.
 (As recording companies and song publishers were mostly owned by radio networks, who were connected to film studios.)
 Marketing a (mainstream) song under these circumstances, as the audiences – middle class and upper-middle class – whose moral and cultural tastes were identifiable, was relatively easy.